The extension system

 Usage

-Extensions are defined in the setupOpenMRS function of a module, in an extensions array.
-Each element of this array defines an extension, with a name and a load function.
-It may also specify the names of slots to attach the extension to by default.
-It may also specify a number of other things (opens in a new tab), some of which will be covered below.
+Extensions are defined in a module's routes.json file.
+This is the required approach for Core v5+ modules.
+The setupOpenMRS function was used in Core v4 and earlier but is no longer supported in Core v5+.
+Modules must migrate to routes.json to work with Core v5+.
+Each extension definition includes a name and a component reference.
+It may also specify the names of slots to attach the extension to by default, required privileges for role-based access control, connectivity requirements, and a number of other things (opens in a new tab), some of which will be covered below.

 Slots are components.
 There is an ExtensionSlot (opens in a new tab) React component.
 If you are working in a different framework and would like to create an extension slot, please get in touch with the OpenMRS Frontend 3.0 team on Slack.